 14. Don’t Pay for Things You Don’t Use

-Don’t be that person to have a gym membership and never goes or that person who has Netflix + Hulu + HBO and only watches one.
+Don’t be that person to has a gym membership and never goes or that person who has Netflix + Hulu + HBO and only watches one.
 If you don’t use it, don’t pay for it!

-Personally I only like to pay for things that I use, and so should you if you want to live frugally!
+Personally, I only like to pay for things that I use, and so should you if you want to live frugally!